danibaumann/dnb-typeahead/README.md

 Change the url string to your internal API relay in the dnb.js file.
 This needs to be done to avaoid CORS errors.
 Please also see the dnb-api Repo for further details.

 - Version: 0.1.0
-- License: &copy; by Bisnode.ch
+- License: © by Bisnode.ch